Prag8855/aab/content/guides/losing-your-job.md

 ### Ask for a pension refund

-When you work in Germany, you pay {{RENTENVERSICHERUNG_EMPLOYEE_CONTRIBUTION}}% of your salary for [pension insurance](/glossary/gesetzliche%20Rentenversicherung).
+When you work in Germany, you pay {{RV_EMPLOYEE_CONTRIBUTION}}% of your salary for [pension insurance](/glossary/gesetzliche%20Rentenversicherung).
 If you leave Germany, you can get that money back.

 {% include '_blocks/pensionRefundCalculator.html' %}